Skip to main content

 Who it works for: QuickBooks Online is a solid accounting backbone for contractors of all sizes, especially when paired with a construction-specific tool that handles the operational side.
 On its own, it works for very small contractors (handyman, small remodelers) doing simple bid-and-bill work with minimal job costing needs.

-The honest take: QuickBooks isn’t a construction accounting platform.
-It’s a great accounting platform that happens to work in construction when you pair it with the right tools.
+The honest take: QuickBooks is not a construction accounting platform.
+It is a great accounting platform that happens to work in construction when you pair it with the right tools.
 Trying to force it to handle job costing, scheduling, and project management on its own leads to frustration and spreadsheet sprawl.

 Sage 100 Contractor: Built for Construction, Built for Complexity